dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 If there is no success, navigate to "/Library/Developer/KDKs" and delete everything.

 If still no success, type `sudo bless --mount "/Volumes/Macintosh HD/" --bootefi --last-sealed-snapshot`
-* Make sure again to rename "MAchintosh HD" to what your drive name is
+* Make sure again to rename "Macintosh HD" to what your drive name is

 Run OCLP root patcher again.